 Do you want to be a Weed Watcher?

-Weed Watchers is the title we bestow upon volunteers who successfully complete our Weed Watcher training sessions, held annually in the spring.
-Most of the training is completed in a couple of hours in a classroom session.
-You’ll learn how to identify and report EDRR (Early Detection-Rapid Response) invasive species in our area.
+Weed Watchers is a volunteer training program for anyone interested in learning more about how to prevent the spread of invasive weed species.
+Participants learn how to identify and report EDRR (Early Detection-Rapid Response) invasive species in our area.
 The more eyes on the ground, the better chance we have to keeping new invaders out.
 Become a Weed Warrior!
-Just check our calendar and upcoming events for how to register for the next training.
+Watch our events calendar for how to register for the next training.
 (Please note: during the coronavirus pandemic, all Weed Watcher trainings are currently postponed.)

 EDRR promotes prevention methods such as cleaning your boots and bike tires to checking the spread of a new garden plant.
 If prevention isn’t possible, the most time and cost-effective way to manage new invasive plants is through EDRR efforts.
 They include early detection while weed populations are small and rapid control measures, increasing the likelihood that new invasions will not become established.
 EDRR protocol is practiced in a county-wide partnership that includes East Multnomah Soil and Water Conservation District and the City of Portland Bureau of Environmental Services (BES).

 For more information about the Weed Watcher training, contact our Invasive Species Program Coordinator, Michelle Delepine at email@example.com or 503.238.4775, ext.
 115.